gbremble/api-docs/source/v1/includes/_link_categories.md

 ## Deleting a `LinkCategory`

+Deleting the last `Link` in a `LinkCategory` will auto delete the `LinkCategory` so you usually will not to perform this action.
 To delete a particular `LinkCategory`, issue a `DELETE` request to the url that points to the specific `LinkCategory` you'd like deleted:

 `DELETE https://builder.guidebook.com/open-api/v1/link-categories/71/`